-The vernacular names of this reptile are black caiman, black lizard, caiman, black caiman, black yacaré, large yacaré, black yana, yacaré uassú, yacaré guacu, assú, jacaré assú, jacaré au, jacaré una, caiman assú, Amazon caiman.
+The vernacular names of this reptile are black caiman, black lizard, caiman, black caiman, black yacaré, large yacaré, black yana, yacaré uassú, yacaré guacu, assú, jacaré assú, jacaré au, jacaré una, caiman assú, and Amazon caiman.

-Where does the black alligator live?
+Where does the black caiman live?

 The black caiman is distributed in all the countries of the Amazon River basin, but is limited to still waters below 250 meters above sea level.